burnsaga/scripts/gradient-generator/README.md

 # Heatmap Gradient Generator

-Outputs a horizontrol gradient image (up to 7 colors).
+Outputs a linear or radial gradient image (up to 7 colors).

 ## Requirements